Anantinfinity123/delta-data/README.md

 # delta-data
-there is some delta data
+there is some delta data.